The Early Years

 In July 2012, Partners entered a new era with the hiring of Phil Smith.
 Many changes are taking place that will secure the future of our organization, the future of our current properties and those yet to be developed, and most importantly, the future of the residents we serve.
 The organization is in the process of implementing the strategic planning that will solidify the mission and the agency's capability to serve our residents.

 In October of 2015, Phil Smith retired and brought Scott Armstrong on board at Partners in Housing.
 Scott ignited a new era in PIH.
 And in 2016, Partners In Housing added 24 new affordable units to the Indianapolis community.

 The Present and Future

-Since 1993, Partners has rescued and rehabbed properties that have provided a total of 541 supportive housing units.
+Since 1993, Partners has rescued and rehabbed properties that have provided a total of 248 supportive housing units and 335 affordable housing units.
 These units serve more than 600 people every day, making Partners In Housing by far the largest and oldest developer of this kind of housing in Indianapolis.

 In 2017, Partners In Housing continues to grow and expand its footprint in the affordable housing market.
-PIH will open 69 more affordable units in Kokomo, Indiana, where more affordable housing is needed.
-In addition, Partners In Housing will team up with Adult & Child, Eskenazi/Midtown, and Gennesaret, to provide state of the art permanent supportive housing in the heart of downtown Indianapolis.
-Partners In Housing's application to the "Institute" has been approved and construction will start in late 2017 on the rehab of our signature property Blue Triangle.
+PIH recently opened an affordable housing property in Kokomo, Indiana.
+In addition, Partners In Housing is piloting a program with Anthem, Adult & Child, Eskenazi/Midtown, and Gennesaret, to provide a Safe Haven for individuals experiencing homelessness.
+Also, Partners In Housing's application to the "Institute" has been approved and construction will start in late 2017 on the rehab of our signature property Blue Triangle.

 As Partners In Housing grows it continues to be a leading agency in the fight against homelessness and the access for more affordable housing.
 We look forward to housing more people in 2017!